 Sue finds Lynn's body and loses it.

-Sue sees Lynn's body The next few minutes are genuinely moving and heartbreaking, almost exclusively due to Zhao Wei's excellent acting.
+The next few minutes are genuinely moving and heartbreaking, almost exclusively due to Zhao Wei's excellent acting.
 The editing and music here are also very well done.

-Because the sisters' house is covered with security cameras tied to their supercomputer, the entire murder was recorded on video.
 Evidently, the killers were not aware of this, despite, you know, the cameras and all, so Sue is able to replay the entire thing and watch her sister die.

 The recording also shows the bad guys tossing Hung's necklace into the crime scene.